thanniq/work-blog/content/about/_index.md

 enableComments = false
 +++

-Thanni is a Nigerian writer, musician, programmer and entrepreneur.
+Thanni is a technical writer and software developer.
+Got a one-off or consistent writing request?
+Get in touch.